 - "Symphonic Winds was a place where I could refocus, socialize and feel accomplished.
 Due to my experiences in the ensemble I will continue performing music throughout my life, while pursuing my dreams."—Brittney Ferrian '17

-Morris Symphonic Winds is the principal large instrumental ensemble for wind, brass and percussion players at Morris.
+UMN Morris Symphonic Winds is the principal large instrumental ensemble for wind, brass and percussion players at Morris.
 Under its conductor, Simon Tillier, this auditioned group is made up of 55 music and non-music majors from throughout the campus.
 Concerts feature a wide variety of works from all musical periods, cultures and styles, emphasizing core and contemporary repertoire.
 In particular, Symphonic Winds' cross-discipline approach provides the ensemble with the opportunity to commission and collaborate on works involving literature, theatre, film, and dance.

 Symphonic Winds tours regionally, nationally and internationally.
-In 2015 it traveled to the United Kingdom to give concerts in Manchester, Bristol, and London as part of a Morris Study Abroad Program, and in May 2018 traveled to the state of Alaska as part of a ten-day performance tour.
+In 2015 it traveled to the United Kingdom to give concerts in Manchester, Bristol, and London, as part of a Morris Study Abroad Program.
+In May 2018 students traveled to the state of Alaska as part of a ten-day performance tour.
 The ensemble is currently preparing to undertake a regional tour in 2020 and an international tour to Ireland and Scotland in 2021.

 We hope you will take a moment to explore the various links.
 If you have any questions, please contact us.